Free Standard Weekday Delivery Over £40*

 Good mutton can be hard to find, but when found there's no turning back.
 Our range of mutton cuts promise dark red, dense meat with plenty of flavour and marbling.
 The natural fat is owing to the years of free-range grazing our sheep can enjoy, making for incredibly tender meat.
 Our master butcher then dry-age's for a minimum of 14 days, to intensify the flavour and relax the meat.

 For your autumn menu, mutton goes hand in hand with low and slow hearty casseroles and hotpots.
 Get the most out of your mutton by pairing with the abundance of seasonal vegetables and share with family and friends.
-This year, we have three breeds in stock sourced from our trusted farmers, the Swaledale, the Suffolk and the North of England Mule, both promise succulent, flavoursome meat that you’ll come back to time and time again.
+This year, we have three breeds in stock sourced from our trusted farmers, the Swaledale, the Suffolk and the North of England Mule, all promise succulent, flavoursome meat that you'll come back to time and time again.